JoelNiklaus/LegalDatasets/finetune/brazilian_court_decisions/README.md

 The data has been split randomly into 80% train (3234), 10% validation (404), 10% test (405).

-There exist two configurations: judgment and unanimity
+There are two tasks possible for this dataset.

 #### Judgment
 Label Distribution